shoken0x/swift-camera-sample/README.md

 Swift Camera Sample
 ===================

-A Camera camera app written in Swift.
+This is just a sample camera app written in Swift.

 Now, initialize your camera device and preview only.